Skip to content

 Background

 On the morning of April 13, 2023, a hoax caller reported mass casualties from an active shooter in a laboratory at Texas A&M University's Health Science Center on the Bryan campus.
 The call came in around 10:30 AM CDT.
 TAMU Police, Bryan PD, College Station PD, the Brazos County Sheriff's Office, the Brazos County Constables, the Texas Department of Public Safety, and the Bryan and College Station Fire Departments responded en masse.
-The Code Maroon alert system — Texas A&M's emergency notification platform created in response to the 2007 Virginia Tech shooting — issued a campus-wide alert.
+The Code Maroon alert system (Texas A&M's emergency notification platform created in response to the 2007 Virginia Tech shooting) issued a campus-wide alert.
 Within approximately 90 minutes, officers had cleared the Health Science Center and confirmed the call was a hoax.
 Investigators quickly connected the TAMU call to a coordinated morning of swatting calls hitting Baylor University, Collin College's Plano Campus, Texas Wesleyan in Fort Worth, Del Mar College in Corpus Christi, Galen College of Nursing in San Antonio, Tyler Junior College, Lamar Institute of Technology in Beaumont, and Woodsboro ISD.
 Authorities believed the same caller was responsible for all the calls.
-The Texas A&M incident, with its targeting of the medical-school component of a public R1 flagship rather than a residence hall, demonstrated that swatters were studying the campus geography of their targets rather than calling at random.
+The Texas A&M call targeted the Health Science Center, the medical-school component of a public R1 flagship, rather than the main College Station campus.

 Analysis